 Alternative A has been designed to preserve and maintain the existing vineyards and trees around the perimeter of the site to serve as a buffer from adjacent land uses and to be more visually cohesive with the rural/wine country character of the surrounding community.
 These vineyard buffer areas would range from 100-500 feet wide around the northern and western site boundaries closest to the majority of nearby residential uses.
 The existing chain link fences around the site would be replaced with a low rock wall to complement the rural setting.
 The architecture of the facility would incorporate natural materials and colors to integrate the buildings with the natural characteristics of the site and surrounding areas.
 The proposed casino and parking garage would have a green roof, which would soften the appearance of commercial development from long range views that may be experienced by hikers or other recreationalists visiting the Shiloh Ranch Regional Park, and the parking garage would include a decorative, perforated metal screen around the exterior to provide visual screening from residential areas along Shiloh Road.
+One of the reclaimed water storage tanks would be positioned within the garage notch and wrapped in the same exterior screen to maintain a cohesive appearance.
+The remaining tanks would be painted with nature-themed murals to blend with the surrounding landscape and enhance their visual appeal.
 Additionally, the Pruitt Creek riparian corridor, including trees and vegetation, would be preserved.
-Figure 3.13-1 includes a viewpoint map, and Figures 3.13-2 through 3.13-6 include photos of the existing conditions at the Project Site compared to a simulation of proposed conditions with implementation of Alternative A.
+Figure 3.13-1 includes a viewpoint map, and Figures 3.13-2 through 3.13-8 include photos of the existing conditions at the Project Site compared to a simulation of proposed conditions with implementation of Alternative A. The visual impact of the reclaimed water storage tanks as compared to existing conditions at the Project Site is depicted in Figures 3.13-6 through 3.13-8.
+As illustrated, the tanks would not be visually dominant as experienced from Shiloh Ranch Regional Park.
+However, the tanks would substantially alter the views as experienced from Old Redwood Highway and E Shiloh Road.
+Design features described above, including painting the tanks with nature-themed murals and preserving trees adjacent to the tanks, would work to break up the mass of the tanks, blending them with the agrarian surroundings, while the tops of the tanks would be painted to merge with the sky.